Crave (streaming service)

-The service features Bell Media original programming, other premium international programming, and various theatrically released films.
-As of November 2024, Crave's major programming suppliers are Warner Bros.
-Discovery (HBO / HBO Max programming and Warner Bros. films), and Sony Pictures (theatrical films from labels including Columbia).
+As of 2024, Crave's major programming suppliers are Warner Bros.
+Discovery (HBO/HBO Max programming and Warner Bros. films), and Sony Pictures (theatrical films from labels including Columbia).
 Starz, offered in partnership with Lionsgate, is available as an add-on.
+In 2025, Crave subsumed the streaming services offered by other Bell Media properties, adding streaming of live and on-demand programming from CTV, Noovo, and their sister non-sports specialty networks, as well as free ad-supported streaming television (FAST) content from CTV.